ludens-stdios/3polis/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Commit your changes
-4. Open a Pull Request
+4. Open a Pull Request-->

 ---